๐Ÿ“—IELTS Academic/Sample Questions

 Score validity

-IELTS scores are valid for two years from the date of the test for most visa and university applications
+IELTS scores are valid for two years for most universities and visa applications

-โ†’Reading and Listening results are determined purely by the number of correct answers โ€” there is no penalty for wrong answers.
+โ†’Reading and Listening โ€” there is no penalty for wrong answers.
+Always guess if you are unsure.